KhalidKbashi/my-home-lab/README.md

 **Introduction**

-This document provides a comprehensive guide on setting up a home lab enviroument using VMware Workstation.
+This document provides a comprehensive guide on setting up a home lab environment using VMware Workstation.
 It is intended for students and pen-testers who are looking to create a virtualized and layered network environment for testing, development, or educational purposes.

 **System Requirements**